BradleyA/markit/README.md

 ## markit

 ### Goal
 I wanted to know what version a piece of code was on any system running it.
 The system may or may not be connected to any network.
 The system may or may not have Git installed.
-The system may or may not have access to GitHub repository or GitLab project.
+The system may or may not have access to GitHub repository or Bitbucket repository or GitLab project.
 I wanted the same solution for several types of code (.sh, .go, .yml, .xml, .mk, dockerfile, etc).
-I wanted any person without knowledge of Git or GitHub or GitLab to be able to **answer one question over the phone; What version are you running?**
+I wanted any person without knowledge of Git or GitHub or Bitbucket or GitLab to be able to **answer one question over the phone; What version are you running?**

 ### Description
 markit is a bash script that adds two comment lines of information about file changes to all tracked modified files in your local Git repository.
-Then push those changed file(s) to either a GitHub repository or GitLab project.
+Then push those changed file(s) to either a GitHub repository or Bitbucket repository or GitLab project.
 The comment lines include:
  * file_name, file_version.commits, date, remote_repository, developer, hostname, parent git-tag-commit_number-hash; as the second line
  * a one line breif description about the changes; as the third line